MSAL Auth Handler

 Logout Request

 When the user logs out, the SPA must call the gateway's logout endpoint to clear the HTTP-only session cookies.
-This is also a POST request with an empty body.
-Note that the browser will automatically include the HTTP-only accessToken cookie, but you must manually include the X-CSRF-TOKEN header read from the csrf cookie.
+Send credentials and the X-CSRF-TOKEN header read from the readable csrf cookie; no body is needed.

 // Helper to read the csrf cookie